-Moreover, proposed Rule 1210, Commentary .02, provides that all associated persons, such as associated persons whose functions are solely and exclusively clerical or ministerial, are eligible to take the SIE.
-Proposed Rule 1210, Commentary .02, also provides that individuals who are not associated persons of firms, such as members of the general public, are eligible to take the SIE.
+Moreover, proposed Rule 2.1210, Commentary .02, provides that all associated persons, such as associated persons whose functions are solely and exclusively clerical or ministerial, are eligible to take the SIE.
+Proposed Rule 2.1210, Commentary .02, also provides that individuals who are not associated persons of firms, such as members of the general public, are eligible to take the SIE.
 The Exchange believes that expanding the pool of individuals who are eligible to take the SIE would enable prospective securities industry professionals to demonstrate to prospective employers a basic level of knowledge prior to submitting a job application.
 Further, this approach would allow for more flexibility and career mobility within the securities industry.
-While all associated persons of firms as well as individuals who are not associated persons would be eligible to take the SIE pursuant to the proposed rule, passing the SIE alone would not qualify them for registration with the Exchange.
+While all associated persons of firms as well as individuals who are not associated persons would be eligible to take the SIE pursuant to the proposed rule, passing the SIE alone would not qualify them for registration with the examination on the Exchange.

+Exchange.
 Rather, to be eligible for registration with the Exchange, an individual must pass an applicable representative or principal qualification examination and complete the other requirements of the registration process.

-Proposed Rule 1210, Commentary .02, also provides that the Exchange may, in exceptional cases and where good cause is shown, pursuant to the Rule 9600 Series, waive the applicable qualification examination(s) and accept other standards as evidence of an applicant's qualifications for registration.
-The proposed rule further provides that the Exchange will only consider examination waiver requests submitted by a member organization for individuals associated with the member organization who are seeking registration in a representative- or principal-level registration category.
+Proposed Rule 2.1210, Commentary .02, also provides that the Exchange may, in exceptional cases and where good cause is shown, pursuant to the Rule 9600 Series, waive the applicable qualification examination(s) and accept other standards as evidence of an applicant's qualifications for registration.
+The proposed rule further provides that the Exchange will only consider examination waiver requests submitted by a member organization or ETP Holder for individuals associated with the a member organization or ETP Holder who are seeking registration in a representative- or principal-level registration category.
 Moreover, the proposed rule states that the Exchange will consider waivers of the SIE alone or the SIE and the representative- and principal-level examination(s) for such individuals.
-The Exchange would not consider a waiver of the SIE for non-associated persons or for associated persons who are not registering as representatives or principals.
+The Exchange would not consider a waiver of the SIE for nonassociated persons or for associated persons who are not registering as representatives or principals.

-4. Proposed Rule 1210, Commentary .03-Requirements for Registered Persons Functioning as Principals for a Limited Period 20
+4. Persons Functioning as Principals for a Limited Period 23 Proposed Rule 2.1210, Commentary .03-Requirements for Registered

-Proposed Rule 1210, Commentary .03, provides that a member organization may designate any person currently registered, or who becomes registered, with the member organization as a representative to function as a principal for a limited period, provided that such person has at least 18 months of experience functioning as a registered representative with [sic] the five-year period immediately preceding the designation.
+Proposed Rule 2.1210, Commentary .03, provides that a member organization or ETP Holder may designate any person currently registered, or who becomes registered, with the member organization or ETP Holder as a representative to function as a principal for a limited period, provided that such person has at least 18 months of experience functioning as a registered representative with [sic] the five-year period immediately preceding the designation.
 The proposed rule is intended to ensure that representatives designated to function as principals for the limited period under the proposal have an appropriate level of registered representative experience.
-The proposed rule clarifies that the requirements of the rule apply to designations to any principal category, including those categories that are not subject to a
+The proposed rule clarifies that the requirements of the rule apply to designations to any principal category, including those categories that are not subject to a prerequisite representative-level registration requirement, such as the Financial and Operations Principal registration category.24

-17 In either case, the registered supervisor of an individual who solely maintains a permissive registration would not be required to be registered in the same representative or principal registration category as the permissively-registered individual.
-18 The proposed rule is substantially similar to prerequisite representative-level registration requirement, such as the Financial and Operations Principal registration category.21
+20 In either case, the registered supervisor of an individual who solely maintains a permissive registration would not be required to be registered in the same representative or principal registration category as the permissively-registered individual.
+21 The proposed rule is substantially similar to

 FINRA Rule 1210.03.

-19 Proposed Rule 1220 sets forth each registration category and applicable qualification examination for member organizations.
+22 Proposed Rule 2.1220 sets forth each registration category and applicable qualification